modularml/mojo/docs/roadmap.md

 - First, Mojo is still young: we are still "building a house" by laying down major bricks in the type system and adding system programming features that Python lacks.
-We know we need to implement support for many existing Python features (compatibility a massive and important goal of Mojo) and this work is not done yet.
+We know we need to implement support for many existing Python features (compatibility is a massive and important goal of Mojo) and this work is not done yet.
 We have limited engineering bandwidth and want focus on building essential functionality, and we will not debate whether certain syntactic sugar is important or not.